New Wave Jiu-Jitsu: Team Roster, Coach and Origin

 Giancarlo Bodoni

 Giancarlo Bodoni joined the team after defecting from Atos and quickly justified the move.
-He won the 88 kg division at ADCC 2022 in his debut, beating heavy favourites along the way, and has since added IBJJF Pan No-Gi titles to his name.
+He won the 88 kg division at ADCC 2022 in his debut, beating heavy favourites along the way, and defended that title at ADCC 2024, making him a back-to-back ADCC champion.
+He has added IBJJF Pan No-Gi titles to his name.

 Nicky Ryan